 Toying with the idea of visiting Northamptonshire?
 Country hotel’s on par with Rushton are few and far between.
-Tales of treachery, dedication, inspiration and innovation contribute to the beloved essence of our Grade I Listed house…

 From the grandeur of the property as you approach, to the decadent details prevalent in every room, read on to discover more about the history of Rushton Hall.